This is a complete guide to a non-toxic bathroom – safe for the chemically sensitive.

 Shower Walls (Non-Tile Options)

-Fiberglass, Acrylic and Solid Surface Showers
+Fiberglass, Acrylic, and Solid Surface Showers

-Sensitive folks find that fiberglass takes a few weeks to a few years to offgas.
-Fiberglass is low end (not that durable, higher maintenance and not that attractive).
+Sensitive folks find that fiberglass takes a few weeks to a few years to off-gas.
+Fiberglass is low-end (not that durable, higher maintenance, and not that attractive).

 Acrylic surrounds are a step up.
 There are affordable options as well as high-end options such as those by Kohler.
-They offgas a little but not as much as fiberglass.
+They off-gas a little, but not as much as fiberglass.
 Many contain Microban.

 Tadelakt Showers

-Tadelakt is a natural waterproof finish for bathrooms including the shower area, that has been used in Moroccan bathhouses for centuries.
+Tadelakt is a natural waterproof finish for bathrooms, including the shower area, that has been used in Moroccan bathhouses for centuries.

 It is a labor-intensive finish made from lime plaster and olive oil soap which together produce a chemical reaction that provides waterproofing.

-The downside of this finish is that you may need to polish it with olive oil soap as often as every month, and like any plaster finish, cracks will likely form, needing touch-ups.
 So, you have to be willing to do upkeep with this one.
-I have seen mold grow it in when it was not touched up.
+I have seen mold grow in the plaster when it was not touched up.

 For a how-to get a hold of this book: Tadelakt.